 Lighting the Quad is Tech’s annual holiday event, filled with music, fun and fellowship.
 It is held in late November, when the historic quad’s holiday lights are lit, followed by a party in Memorial Gym.

 Student section located in the Hooper Eblen Center.
 It is used to help create an energetic atmosphere and bring students together to support athletics.
 Tech students get into all regular season Tech athletic events for free with their eagle card/student I.D. #FillTheNest is used as a rally for home games and special events.

 Running of the Freshmen

-Conducted during the first home football game of the season, the new freshmen class have the opportunity to run out on the field with the President and First Lady.
+Annual home football game event where the new freshmen class have the opportunity to run out on the field with the President and First Lady.

 Totem pole that since 1960 has gone to the winner of the Tennessee Tech-MTSU football game.
 Fred Harvey, owner of then Harvey’s Department Store in Murfreesboro, donated the Alaskan totem pole to symbolize victory.
 In Murfreesboro, they call the totem pole, “Harvey.”
 The “Totem Bowl” rivalry ended in 1998 when Middle Tennessee State University moved to a different athletic division.
 Tech’s last win was in 1997.
 Shinny-Ninny now sits behind a glass display case in MTSU’s Hall of Fame building.

 A week-long celebration to kick off the start of the fall semester.
 Freshmen are encouraged to attend activities such as Great Move-In Day, Convocation, Dancin’ on Dixie and other activities.